 In addition, OSIG has not publicized its complaint line to individuals served by community services boards (CSBs), which provide publicly funded mental health, substance use disorder, and developmental disability services.
 OSIG also has not publicized its complaint line to individuals served by private providers.
 In fact, three of four stakeholder groups interviewed by JLARC were not aware that OSIG maintained a complaint line.
-OSIG staff chose not to promote its complaint line in CSBs and among service recipients because staff say they did not have enough staff to handle the potential volume of complaints.
+OSIG staff say they did not promote the complaint line in CSBs and among service recipients because they were concerned they did not have enough staff to handle the potential volume of complaints.
 This also is in part why the vast majority of the complaints OSIG receives are about DBHDS facilities and not community-based providers.